sopel.plugins.rules#

 - Returns:

-when the rule allows bot commands,False
+Truewhen the rule allows bot commands,Falseotherwise

 A “bot command” is any IRC protocol command or numeric that has been tagged as

-) by the IRC server.See also
+bot(ordraft/bot) by the IRC server.See also

 - allow_echo()#